African Leadership Centre (ALC) Peace and Security Fellowship 2019/2020 for African Women

 To be taken at (country): Kings College London, UK.
 Candidate’s home country

 About the Award: This Fellowship is an intellectual and financial award to those who are able to portray convincing demonstrable or potential capacity to bring about intellectual, policy or other change in their field.
 The Fellowship is a postgraduate non-degree programme, and does not lead to an academic qualification.
-Since October 2011 the ALC, King’s College London and the Institute of Development Studies (IDS), University of Nairobi, have delivered the Peace and Security Fellowships for African Women in partnership.

 The Fellowships bring together African women in the early stages of their careers to undertake a carefully designed training programme in conflict, security and development.
 This training is followed by an attachment to an African Regional Organisation or a Centre of Excellence to acquire practical experience in the field of peace and security.
 It is intended that this project will train African women to develop a better understanding of African peace and security issues, in order to increase their participation in conflict management processes and other areas of security concerns for Africans.